With Mackerel it’s possible to monitor your registered hosts by receiving notifications of alerts regarding the host status of hosts.

 Connectivity monitoring works by looking at intervals of metric data from mackerel-agent.
 In the event that no data is being reported from a host, Mackerel will determine the source of the problem and send an alert.

-Metric data (including custom metrics) can be monitored by setting thresholds, which are configured in two levels: warning and critical.
+You can monitor metrics posted to hosts or services by setting thresholds, which are configured in two levels: Warning and Critical.

 The following items are included in monitoring rules.